junxit/us-congress-bills-110/metadata.md

 - 2007-12-05 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Kennedy with an amendment in the nature of a substitute.
 Without written report.
 - 2007-12-05 — Committee on Health, Education, Labor, and Pensions.
 Reported by Senator Kennedy with an amendment in the nature of a substitute.
 Without written report.
 - 2007-12-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 522.
+- 2007-12-13 — Amendment SA 3852 agreed to in Senate by Unanimous Consent.
+- 2007-12-13 — Amendment SA 3852 proposed by Senator Harkin for Senator Dodd. (consideration: CR S15574) In the nature of a substitute.
+- 2007-12-13 — Measure laid before Senate by unanimous consent. (consideration: CR S15572-15577; text of measure as reported in Senate: CR S15572-15574)
+- 2007-12-13 — Passed Senate with an amendment by Unanimous Consent. (text: CR S15574-15576)
+- 2007-12-13 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S15574-15576)
+- 2007-12-13 — Senate amendment agreed to: Amendment SA 3852 agreed to in Senate by Unanimous Consent.
+- 2007-12-13 — Senate amendment proposed (on the floor): Amendment SA 3852 proposed by Senator Harkin for Senator Dodd.(consideration: CR S15574)
+- 2007-12-13 — Senate amendment submitted
+- 2007-12-13 — The committee substitute as amended agreed to by Unanimous Consent.